leptail/leptail/leptail/README.md

     1. Core                                                                                                     --
         1. Variant need to be passed as reactive signal                                                         -- done
         2. Keyboard integration and accessability (use leptos_use)                                              --
+        3. All the component theme class should have modifiers for each state                                   --
     2. Appbar                                                                                                   --
         1. Add footer and aside                                                                                 --
         2. Make screen reader content as component property (optional)                                          --
         3. Aria properties for hamburger and close buttons                                                      --
         4. What are the aria best practices for appbar??                                                        --
+        5. Move sr-only class as part of the theme; Currently it's not headless                                 --
+        6. All the component theme class should have modifiers for each state                                   --
     2. Drawer                                                                                                   --
         0. Do the code review and optimize                                                                      --
         1. Add finegrained animation                                                                            --
         2. What are the aria best practices for drawer??                                                        --
+        3. All the component theme class should have modifiers for each state                                   --
     3. Switch Component                                                                                         --
         0. Do the code review and optimize                                                                      --
         1. Use attr spreding for tabindex, etc                                                                  --